- Why hire students with disabilities?

 - Is this a matching service, or do I get to choose the student I offer a position to?

 After working with the ACT to Employ Coordinator to develop and post a position to Carleton’s online job portal system, students are encouraged to apply for positions that are of interest to them.
 After the application deadline has passed, the applications will be forwarded to the hiring manager for review.
-Once the hiring manager determines which students s/he would like to meet with, the hiring manager is to contact the Coordinator to advise; the Coordinator will provide information regarding any required interview accommodations.
+Once the hiring manager determines which students with whom they would like to meet, the hiring manager is to contact the Coordinator to advise; the Coordinator will provide information regarding any required interview accommodations.